zgcharaf/Urbanization-Growth-Analysis-Using-Satellite-Imagery/README.md

 ## Data Collection 🗃️

 ### Sources
-- **Google Earth Engine** 🌐: Satellite images for the city of Tangier, Morocco collected monthly from January 2015 to December 2017.
+- **Google Earth Engine** 🌐: Satellite images for the city of Tangier, Morocco collected monthly from January 2015 to May 2024.

 ### Data Description
 Each image in the dataset captures: